29 September 2007

 This past Thursday, two days before the wedding, the families of the bride- and groom-to-be hosted a party called Polterabend.
 Although I am not sure if my source is accurate, I read that Polterabend dates back to around 1517.
 Whether or not this is precisely correct, it demonstrates how far back the tradition can be traced in Germany.
 If one looks at the composition of the word, Polterabend, an idea of what occurs during this celebration is easily formed.
 The German words “poltern” and “abend” mean to rumble/jangle and evening respectively.
 Therefore, one expects a night of loud noises.
 During this evening guests brought old dishes and pottery which they subsequently tossed to the ground.

+To maintain some order, an area was designated for guests to throw their dishes.
+However, occasionally a guest or family member would break a dish outside of the area, after which either the bride or groom or both were presented with a broom to clean up the mess.
 While I suspect that this task of sweeping together is meant to invoke the cooperation that is needed throughout a marriage, this is only my guess for the tradition.
 As for the breaking of dishes, I believe that the tradition emerges from an old superstitious belief that the noise of the breaking pottery would scare away any evil spirits.
 There is even the saying, “Scherben bringen Glück” (hard to translate, but basically it means that the pieces of broken pottery bring luck).
 Unfortunately I did not have any old dishes to destroy, but it was still interesting to take part in this old tradition.
 And, in addition to the shattering of dishes, there was plenty of food, beer, and music to keep one entertained.

 Saturday was the big day.
 Charlotte was one of the Brautjungfern (bridesmaids), all of whom wore pink dresses.
 Wanting to match I sported a light pink shirt with a white tie.
 Bold to say the least, but I like to think it turned out well.
 The entire ceremony lasted around an hour and wasn’t anything atypical.
 Except for the fact that the bride and groom sat in two chairs at the front of the church rather than standing, it was a normal wedding.
 There were several songs played, half of them in German and half in English (the father of the bride is American).
 The only thing that I found humorous in the wedding is that the songs that were played in English seemed to come from the movie Sister Act!
 But, they were still fitting and sounded very nice with the accompaniment of the organ.